amanrai31/jsDOM/README.md

 1. tagName => get/change tag for element nodes (Overwrites)
 2. innerText => get/change pure text content of the element and all its children (Overwrites)
-3. innerHTML => get/change plain text OR HTML contents of the element and all its children.
+3. innerHTML => get/change plain text OR HTML contents of `all its children`.
 Using `innerHTML` like this replaces all child nodes internally and remove event listeners from existing child elements also can re-render the element.
 (Overwrites)
 4. textContent => returns textual content even for hidden elements.
 (Overwrites)

 #### Attribute